samironta/CI_MSP1_TOPNOTCH-HOTEL/docs/readme.md

 ---

+## CODE CREDITS

+Code for embeded google map obtined as is from Google Maps

+---

 ## MEDIA CREDITS
 Logo was created using free templates from canva.com Most icons were from Font Awesome except for a couple from Google Icons